facebook/prophet/docs/_docs/contributing.md

 ## Documentation

-Most of the `doc` paages are generated from [Jupyter notebooks](http://jupyter.org/) in the [notebooks](https://github.com/facebookincubator/prophet/tree/master/notebooks) directory at the base of the source tree.
+Most of the `doc` pages are generated from [Jupyter notebooks](http://jupyter.org/) in the [notebooks](https://github.com/facebookincubator/prophet/tree/master/notebooks) directory at the base of the source tree.
 Please make changes there and then rebuild the docs:

 ```
 $ cd docs